Near-field imaging of local interference in radio interferometric data: Impact on the redshifted 21 cm power spectrum: Near-field imaging

 This results in near-field maps with positive, nearly constant amplitude in all voxels.
 Both these effects were observed in matched filter near-field images made using the corresponding sequence of steps mentioned above.

-The natural approach in matched-filter imaging should be to omit both steps and just perform a baseline averaging after phasing.
+The natural approach in matched filter imaging should be to omit both steps and just perform a baseline averaging after phasing.
 This is essentially the same as a Fourier transform operation used in far-field interferometric imaging.
 However, this results in

 Here, we again get near zero values at both grid points containing RFI sources and those dominated by noise.
 We note that if the $G_{pqi}$ term was not present, only the contribution at grid point $b$ would approach zero (in the limiting case of a large number of non-redundant baselines).
-In the presence of baseline and source-dependent gains due to using a coarse grid or not accounting for the array factor, however, this approach produces images with very low amplitudes.
+However, in the presence of baseline and source-dependent gains that are caused by using a coarse grid or because of not accounting for the array factor, this approach produces images with very low amplitudes.
 In Appendix \ref{sec:matched_filter_alt_data}, we demonstrate this effect on simulated and observed data.